Rudraksha: Upanishads

 Several late-medieval Upanishads describe the construction, wearing, and use rudraksha garlands as well as their mythological origin as the tears of Rudra.

 Tirumurai

 Like the Upanishads, the Tirumurai describes the wearing of rudraksha garlands and their use as prayer beads for chanting mantras.
 Accordingly, the Tirumurai identifies wearing a pair of rudraksha garlands as a sign of piety.

 Cultivation

 Herbal and sacred groves

 Ch.
 Devi Lal Rudraksha Vatika, is a 184 acre grove dedicated to rudraksha which also has over 400 endangered ayurvedic medicinal herbs in Yamunanagar district of Haryana state in India.

 Rudraksha is primarily cultivated in the foothills of the Himalayas, mainly in Nepal and India.
-The most popular varieties of Rudraksha are found in the regions of Kathmandu, Kulu, and Rameshwaram in India.
+The most popular varieties of rudraksha are found in the regions of Kathmandu, around Arun Valley Region in Nepal and Kulu, and Rameshwaram in India.
+There are several naturally occurring trees of rudrakshas in the alpine forests of Dhauladhar and lower Shivalik ranges of the Himalayas.

 Groves are mostly found in Uttarakhand state of India.